CheapNightbot/yutify/README.md

 ### Features ™️

-- Retrieve information about music like album title, release date, etc. OwO
+- Retrieve information about music like album title, release date, genre, etc. OwO
 - Get streaming link for [various streaming platforms](#available-music-platforms-). ♪(´▽｀)
 - Use API endpoint to search for music in code or play around directly on website. ヾ(⌐■_■)ノ♪
 - It's FREE. \_(:з)∠)\_